HL7/US-Core/input/pagecontent/conformance-expectations.md

 ##### Extensible binding for CodeableConcept Datatype

 [Extensible Binding] to a value set definition for this IG means that if the data type is CodeableConcept, then one of the coding values **SHALL** be from the specified value set if a code applies, but if no suitable code exists in the value set, alternate code(s) may be provided in its place.
 If only text available, then just text may be used.

+For example, the [US Core AllergyIntolerance Profile] code element has an extensible binding to the VSAC ValueSet "Common substances for allergy and intolerance documentation including refutations" Allergy.
+When claiming conformance to this profile:

+- US Core Responders **SHALL** provide:
+  - a code from this valueset in `AllergyIntolerance.code.code` *if the concept exists* in the value set
+  - or an alternative code *if the concept does not exist* in the value set
+  - or text in `AllergyIntolerance.code.text`if only text is available.
+- US Core Requestors **SHALL** be capable of processing the code in `AllergyIntolerance.code.code` or text in `AllergyIntolerance.code.text`

 [US Core AllergyIntolerance Profile] - AllergyIntolerance.code